-For me, there's always something magical about walking the blue-tinged cobblestone streets of Old San Juan, but it's even more special during the Christmas season.
-Start your Christmas walking tour of Old San Juan at the Plaza de Armas, where you'll see City Hall draped under lights and San Juan's Christmas Tree twinkling at you.
-From here, walk down San Sebastián Street to Plaza de Colón, which is also beautifully arranged at this time of year.
+You can start your Christmas walking tour of Old San Juan at the Plaza de Armas, where you'll find City Hall draped under lights and San Juan's Christmas tree twinkling at you.
+From there, walk down San Sebastián Street to Plaza de Colón, which is usually beautifully decorated for the holidays.

-The other place where faith and legend intertwine is at the sculpture of La Rogativa.
-Located at the end of Caleta de las Monjas a short walk from the El Convento Hotel, the sculpture depicts a bishop with a torch held high, leading a procession.
-It commemorates one of Puerto Rico's most evocative legends.
-During the... battle of 1797, the British forces under Sir Ralph Abercromby were attacking the city from the east.
-Facing a daunting force, the citizens of San Juan took to the streets in a religious procession.
-The British troops saw them from a distance and, believing them to be reinforcements arriving to help the Spanish garrison at Castillo San Cristóbal, withdrew, saving the city.
+The other place where faith and legend intertwine is commemorated at the sculpture of La Rogativa, meaning "the plea," located at the end of Caleta de las Monjas.
+The bronze sculpture depicts a bishop with a torch held high, leading a procession.
+It is on that spot during a battle in 1797, while British forces were attacking the city from the east that the citizens of San Juan took to the streets in a religious procession.
+From a distance, the British troops saw them, believing the procession to be reinforcements arriving to help the Spanish garrison.
+The British withdrew and the group of pious people saved the city.

 At midnight on Christmas Eve, Puerto Ricans and Roman Catholics all over the world attend church for the Misa del Gallo, or the Rooster's Mass.
 It is so called because it is said that the only time that a rooster crowed at midnight was on the day that Jesus was born.

 Often, churches have a lovely nativity scene on display for the midnight mass, which tends to be a solemn and yet festive occasion.
 If you are in Old San Juan, check out the Misa del Gallo at the historic Catedral de San Juan on Cristo Street.